-Dick would demand a second screening ― still without Vangelis’ score ― of the specially arranged material, but when the lights went up for a second time, Dick would find himself consumed by a far more worrying notion.
+Dick would demand a second screening ― still without Vangelis’ score ― of the specially arranged material, but when the lights went up for a second time Dick would find himself consumed by a far more worrying notion.
 “How is this possible?
 How can this be?” he began.
 “Those are not the exact images, but the texture and tone of the images I saw in my head when I was writing the original book!
 The environment is exactly how I had imagined it!
 How’d you guys do that?
-How did you know what I was feeling and thinking?’
-Dryer would cite this as one of the most satisfying and successful moments of his career, but knowing Dick’s history of self-delusion and paranoia, there’s every chance that he missed the point entirely.
+How did you know what I was feeling and thinking?”
+Dryer would cite this as one of the most satisfying and successful moments of his career, but knowing Dick’s history of self-delusion and paranoia, there’s every chance that Dryer missed the point entirely.

 Much like Dick’s Do Androids Dream of Electric Sheep, Blade Runner is a flamboyantly bleak vision, one drenched in the toxic neo-noir that would come to dominate subsequent representations of a future overwhelmed by our undying fascination with technology.
 To establish this the movie relies on a strong Japanese aesthetic, not only because it looks futuristic, but because of the economic climate.
 Reagan’s America would experience an influx of Japanese products in the early 1980s, globalisation drastically altering the traditions of American-made businesses as a wave of Asian prosperity resulted in widespread fear and paranoia, the kind that would find its way into the the inherently fascist medium of cinema.
-Deckard himself is a relic of another time, a retired bounty hunter forced into a mission to assassinate a group of ‘replicants’ who escaped the slave labour colonies of Mars, returning to Earth in order to meet their creator and ultimately extend their extirpation date.
+Deckard himself is a relic of another time, a retired bounty hunter forced into a mission to assassinate a group of ‘replicants’ who escaped the slave labour colonies of Mars, returning to Earth in order to meet their creator and ultimately extend their expiration date.
 Replicants are physically stronger than their human counterparts, while being of at least equal intelligence to their creators.
-They move and behave exactly like humans, with the potential to develop their own emotions, but as far as the law is concerned their lives are cheap.
+They move and behave exactly like humans with the potential to develop their own emotions, but as far as the law is concerned their lives are cheap.
 Their assassination is nothing more than standard procedure.